-- A. In addition to this Code, students who reside in the residence halls & apartments are subject to the conduct requirements outlined in the University Student Housing Community Standards.
-University Student Housing staff are hereby delegated responsibility for investigating and adjudicating allegations that involve violations of the University Student Housing Community Standards and may impose sanctions related to a student's use of the residence halls & apartments. - B. All allegations of violations of the University's Code of Student Conduct reported to University Student Housing staff will be promptly referred to the Dean of Students.
+A. In addition to the Code of Student Conduct, students who reside in the residence halls & apartments are subject to the conduct requirements outlined in the University Student Housing Community Standards.
+University Student Housing staff are hereby delegated responsibility for investigating and adjudicating allegations that involve violations of the University Student Housing Community Standards and may impose sanctions related to a student's use of the residence halls & apartments.

+- B. All allegations of violations of the University's Code of Student Conduct reported to University Student Housing staff will be promptly referred to the Dean of Students.
 In such cases, the Dean of Students may delegate the investigation and adjudication to the University Student Housing staff.
-When such matters are delegated, the investigation and adjudication shall be conducted in accordance with the procedures of this Code. - C. The Director of University Student Housing will coordinate the delegated University Student Housing Conduct Program and will work closely with the Dean of Students to assure consistency.
+When such matters are delegated, the investigation and adjudication shall be conducted in accordance with the procedures the Code of Student Conduct. - C. The Director of University Student Housing will coordinate the delegated University Student Housing Conduct Program and will work closely with the Dean of Students to assure consistency.